-1 1 (d) In developing metrics for the categories established under 2 subsection (a), the state board shall consider the mobility of high 3 school students who are credit deficient and whether any high school 4 should be rewarded for enrolling credit deficient students or penalized 5 for transferring out credit deficient students.
+1 (d) In developing metrics for the extension established under 2 (d) In developing metrics for the categories established under subsection (a), the state board shall consider the mobility of high 3 school students who are credit deficient and whether any high school 4 should be rewarded for enrolling credit deficient students or penalized 5 for transferring out credit deficient students.
 6 SECTION 182.
 IC 20-36-3-10, AS AMENDED BY P.L.229-2007, 7 SECTION 14, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 8 UPON PASSAGE]: Sec.
 10. The department shall prepare an annual 9 report concerning the implementation of the program and shall submit 10 the report to the state board before December 1 of each year.
 The 11 report must include the pertinent details of the program, including the 12 following: 13 (1) The number of students participating in the program.
 14 (2) The number of teachers attending a summer institute offered 15 by the College Board.
-16 (3) Recent trends in the field of advanced placement.
-17 (4) The distribution of money under this program.
-18 (5) Gender and minority participation.
-19 (6) Other pertinent matters.
-20 SECTION 183.
+16 • 17 (3) Recent trends in the field of advanced placement.
+18 (4) The distribution of money under this program.
+19 (5) Gender and minority participation.(6) Other pertinent matters. • • 20 SECTION 183.
 IC 20-40-17 IS REPEALED [EFFECTIVE UPON 21 PASSAGE].
 (Pilot School Corporations).
 22 SECTION 184.
-IC 20-43-8-15, AS ADDED BY P.L.230-2017, ${23}$ SECTION 24, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 24 UPON PASSAGE]: Sec.
+IC 20-43-8-15, AS ADDED BY P.L.230-2017, 23 SECTION 24, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 24 UPON PASSAGE]: Sec.
 15. (a) This section applies to state fiscal 25 years beginning after June 30, 2018.
-26 (b) A school corporation's career and technical education enrollment 27 grant for a state fiscal year is the sum of the following amounts 28 determined under the following STEPS: 20 29 STEP ONE: Determine for each career and technical education 30 program provided by the school corporation: 31 (A) the number of credit hours of the program (one (1) credit, 32 two (2) credits, or three (3) credits); multiplied by 33 (B) the number of pupils enrolled in the program; multiplied 34 35 by (C) the following applicable amount: 35 36 (C) the following applicable amount:(i) Six hundred eighty dollars (\$680) for a career and 30 37 37 38 technical education program designated by the department of workforce development as a high value program under 39 40 section 7.5 of this chapter.
+26 (b) A school corporation's career and technical education enrollment 27 grant for a state fiscal year is the sum of the following amounts 28 determined under the following STEPS: 29 STEP ONE: Determine for each career and technical education 30 program provided by the school corporation: 31 (A) the number of credit hours of the program (one (1) credit, 32 two (2) credits, or three (3) credits); multiplied by 33 (B) the number of pupils enrolled in the program; multiplied 34 by 35 (C) the following applicable amount: 36 (i) Six hundred eighty dollars (\$680) for a career and 37 technical education program designated by the department 38 of workforce development as a high value program under 39 section 7.5 of this chapter.
 40 (ii) Four hundred dollars (\$400) for a career and technical 41 education program designated by the department of